canjs/can-construct/readme.md

       Construct.extend("ConstructorName",{})

-  returns a constructur function that will show up as `ConstructorName` in the developer tools.
+  returns a constructor function that will show up as `ConstructorName` in the developer tools.
   It also sets "ConstructorName" as [shortName](#shortname-string).